Snubbed Malik retires from ODI cricket

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: As expected, Shoaib Malik announced his retirement from One-day International cricket just minutes after Pakistan ended their frustrating World Cup campaign with a 94-run win against Bangladesh.
+LONDON: As expected, Shoaib Malik announced his retirement from One-day International cricket just minutes after Pakistan ended their frustrating World Cup campaign with a 94-run win against Bangladesh, writes Khalid Hussain.

 Malik was snubbed by Pakistan team management after he flopped in three consecutive matches against England, Australia and India.
 He was dropped and replaced by Haris Sohail, who turned out to be quite a success against South Africa and New Zealand.
 Following Malik’s exit, Pakistan won four consecutive matches in a row but still bowed out of the World Cup because of an inferior net run-rate.